yllibrahja/Grid-and-Flexbox/README.md

 }
 ```
 > [!NOTE]
-> <code>'place-content'</code> is a shorthand property for <code>'align-content'</code> and <code>'justify-content'</code>.
+> `'place-content'` is a shorthand property for `'align-content'` and `'justify-content'`.<br>
 > It allows you to align content items with the block and inline directions simultaneously.
-> In this example, items will be centered along the inline asix and aligned to the start along the block axis.
+> > In this example, items will be centered along the inline asix and aligned to the start along the block axis.

 # ▶️ Positioning